 Churchill offers the best accommodation provision in Cambridge for students with partners or families.

 All first-year postgraduate students are provided with College accommodation, and students in their second or third year of study may also apply to live in College rooms.
-Typically between two-thirds and three-quarters of Churchill fee-paying graduate students can be accommodated by the College.
+Typically between two-thirds and three-quarters of Churchill fee-paying postgraduate students can be accommodated by the College.
 Most of this is in houses on or next to the College site.
 There are 26 rooms off site; most of these are in smaller houses within half a mile of the College but 8 are in a house near to the Addenbrookes hospital site, and a bus ride from College.
 All first year students are guaranteed College accommodation if they confirm by the given deadline.
 The College has the best provision for students with partners or families among the Colleges, with 40 recently refurbished flats.

 Living so close to the heart of the College, where there is the College library, sports facilities and catering available 7 days a week, provides a valuable opportunity to be part of the College community and get the best use out of the many resources the College offers to support your academic and social life.

 What works so well about the buildings and site is the way they combine wonderfully expansive outdoor space with a great deal of open and interconnecting indoor space: the concourses and foyers; the Bar; the Dining Hall; the student union areas.
 In most Cambridge Colleges, once cold weather, rain and fog set in, wandering social contact essentially stops, as people dash from one building to another, largely eschewing the exposed public space.
 Because of Churchill's spacious and light interiors, we don't have this problem.